 If you don't touch them, they will last forever!
 Nope.

 It's a very common myth that if you don't touch your lashes or get them wet at all, they will last way longer than normal.
-So, contrary to popular belief, that is untrue and actually can do more harm in the longevity of your extensions.
+So, contrary to what many people think, that is untrue and actually can do more harm in the longevity of your extensions.

 Obviously, one of the main rules to stick to when you have eyelash extensions on is to avoid oil-based products, since oils can break down the adhesive bond and eventually cause the extensions to fall off easier.

 People forget that our skin has sebaceous glands that produce oil, there are pollutants in the air and our skin gets dirty and all of that combined creates build up, without even adding on makeup to that.
 Not only can having buildup in the lashes cause the extensions to come off quicker, but it creates a lovely habitat for bacteria to build up and lash mites to prosper.
 Yea, you read that right, lash mite.
-Lash mites feed on sebaceous glands around the lashes and many people have them, but not keeping the area clean can create a build up of oil from the sebaceous glands giving them more to feed on and creating a lovely area for them to hang out in and can lead to Blepharitis.
+They are completely normal, we all have them, however, lash mites feed on sebaceous glands.
+When you aren't keeping the area clean, it can create a build up of oil from the sebaceous glands giving them more to feed on and creating a lovely area for them to hang out in and can lead to Blepharitis, an inflammatory condition of your eyelids.
 No one wants that.
 SO!
 Clean your lashes.